Alternative Routes to Licensure

-A. Utah’s USOE ARL program allows TTT Troops to Teachers participants to submit applications year round instead of just during the open window period.
+- A. Utah’s USOE ARL program allows TTT participants to submit applications year round instead of just during the open window period.

 All TTT participants in the ARL program will need to obtain employment with a Utah accredited school.
 Participants in the ARL program complete course work determined by a transcript review, take required content knowledge test(s), teach for a minimum of one year and a maximum of three years in a licensed position, successfully pass evaluations of classroom performance skills by the principal and, upon program completion, are recommended for licensure by the principal and ARL advisor.
 Participants successfully completing the Alternative Routes to Licensure program will be issued a Level I Utah Professional Educator License.